 The Last Supper

 For any art, history, or religious buff out there, going to see The Last Supper is something you don’t want to miss out on while you’re in Milan.
-Not only one of Leonardo da Vinci’s most famous works, but The Last Supper is also arguably one of the most famous pieces of art in the entire world, depicting the final meal that Jesus had with his followers before being put to death.
+Not only one of Leonardo da Vinci’s most famous works, but The Last Supper is also arguably one of the most famous pieces of art in the world, depicting the final meal Jesus had with his followers before being put to death.

 Castello Sforzesco

 The massive castle is full of museums that house amazing works of art of historical relics from European history, so it’s perfect for anyone who loves art or history.
-After you’re finished looking at the beautiful artwork all around you, spend some time exploring the courtyard and just taking in the premises as a whole.
+After you’re finished looking at the beautiful artwork around you, spend some time exploring the courtyard and just taking in the premises as a whole.
 It’s truly a wondrous location that you won’t soon forget after your Milan adventures are over.

 See Related: Best Castles in Tuscany, Italy